MeriemTerki/AutiLearn/README.md

 - **Artificial intelligence:** Gemini and Cohere APIs, Pinecone, Python, Render.
 - **Web development:** ReactJS, Firebase, TailwindCSS.

-## 💗 What's next for AutiLearn
-- **Podcasts feature:** The AI API will have another endpoint to generate micro-podcasts related to the learning paths.
-We acknowledge that some kids with autism are more into auditory learning.
-- **Content creation platform:** To maximize AutiLearn's impact, we're developing a content creation platform for parents and teachers.
-Users can upload educational PDFs, and our AI will transform them into engaging accessible courses, quizzes, and stories.
-These custom learning paths can then be added to a child's AutiLearn account.
-- **Mobile app version:** To enhance accessibility and user experience, we are developing a dedicated AutiLearn mobile app.

 ## 👇 Check our work here
 - [AutiLearn document](https://drive.google.com/file/d/1_Dh11H-_p8Tx6cDKLYsMDMMWyx4nMggr/view?usp=sharing)
 - [UI Design](https://www.figma.com/design/RhqLHXiUjBJnLlHYiDV0Qq/AutiLearn?node-id=3034-300&t=Naiot6KmNb5KmsDv-0)